Texas Tech University

 (1) The contract includes a provision that limits the total amount to be paid to the consultant to $100,000 or less unless and until such time as the board has approved the contract; and

-(2) The Chair of the Finance and Administration Committee authorizes a proposal submitted to them by the Chancellor's designee, regarding the execution of the contract in advance of the approval by the board.
+(2) The Chair of the Finance and Administration Committee authorizes a proposal submitted to them by the Chancellor’s or President’s designee, regarding the execution of the contract in advance of the approval by the board.

 c.
 Consultant Contracts with an Initial Consideration of $100,000 or Less

-(1) Board approval is not required, but the Vice Chancellor and Chief Financial Officer, in consultation with the Chancellor, presidents, and the SVPAF/CFO, shall review consulting contracts of $100,000 or less prior to execution of the contract by the Chancellor or President, as appropriate.
+(1) Board approval is not required, but the Vice Chancellor and Chief Financial Officer, in consultation with the Chancellor, President, and the SVPAF/CFO, shall review consulting contracts of $100,000 or less prior to execution of the contract by the Chancellor or President, as appropriate.

 (2) A report of the contract shall be provided as an information agenda item at the next board meeting.